 3. Agricultural use

-When we think of frontline heroes battling deadly bacterial infections, our minds often go first to physicians working tirelessly in hospital wards.
-However, there’s another group of essential fighters in this battle – those found in both community and hospital pharmacies.
 Pharmacists, as medication experts, play a pivotal role in the fight against the threat of antimicrobial resistance.
 They serve not only as healthcare providers but also as leaders, educators, and implementers of strategies that help curb the spread of resistant infections.

 Let us see how they fight against the AMR terror:

-1. The Prescription Double-Check
+1. They Double-Check Prescriptions

 Pharmacists hear this all the time and have become master educators in response.
 They apply patience and use accessible language to explain why antibiotics cannot work in case of viral infections like the common cold or many cases of bronchial infections.

 Also, they can dispel misconceptions about antibiotics being a cure-all for infections.
-For example:

-• Explaining that antibiotics do not work against viral infections like colds or flu.
+- Explaining that antibiotics do not work against viral infections like colds or flu.

-• Highlighting risks associated with misuse, such as increased hospitalizations due to resistant infections.
+- Highlighting risks associated with misuse, such as increased hospitalizations due to resistant infections.

-3. Supporting Antibiotic Stewardship Programs
+3. They Support Antibiotic Stewardship Programs

-5. Healthcare Team Intermediary
+5. They Act as Healthcare Team’s Intermediary

 In today’s world, healthcare achieves the best outcomes through collaborative teamwork.
-Pharmacists play a vital role in uniting doctors, nurses and patients because of their involvement with antibiotics.
+Pharmacists play a vital role in uniting doctors, nurses, and patients because of their involvement with antibiotics.
 Their knowledge of drugs, in addition to the physician’s diagnosis, is an amazing combination.
 They form a strong team that fights against the misuse of such drugs as antibiotics.

-Pharmacists also help patients on complex medication regimens.
+Pharmacists also help patients with complex medication regimens.
 They provide effective medication therapy management services that go far beyond simply dispensing pills.
 They take time to explain why finishing an entire antibiotic course is critical, even when symptoms improve.
-Additionally, they help patients understand possible side effects and interactions.
-Doing so increases the likelihood that treatments will be completed as prescribed.

 These personalized consultations build trust and improve adherence.
 They turn out to be crucial elements in preventing the development of resistant infections.